Open Banking for Real Estate: The Complete Guide

 The Future: Open Banking and Real Estate

-- •Variable Recurring Payments (VRP) will enable flexible rent structures—rent that adjusts monthly based on inflation indices, or commercial CAM charges that vary monthly.
+- •Variable Recurring Payments (VRP) will enable flexible rent structures.
+Today, open banking works optimally with fixed recurring payments.
+PSD2's provisioning of Variable Recurring Payments will enable rent collection for flexible lease structures—e.g., rent adjusted monthly based on inflation indices, lease terms that escalate annually, or commercial CAM charges that vary monthly.
 This unlocks open banking for a broader set of real estate scenarios.

-- •A2A payment volumes are growing at 30% annually.
-By 2026, A2A volumes are projected to exceed €850 billion annually in Europe.
-Real estate represents a significant portion of this growth.
+- •Account-to-account payments (A2A) are growing at 30% annually.
+Open banking is the technical foundation of account-to-account payment growth.
+By 2026, A2A payment volumes are projected to exceed €850 billion annually in Europe alone.
+Real estate represents a significant portion of this growth, as property operators recognize that open banking is operationally superior to cards for the recurring, high-value, low-fraud-risk transactions that define the industry.

 Conclusion